IFL-CAMP/easy_handeye/README.md

 An (optional) GUI for the position sampling and automatic robot movement is provided in the `rqt_easy_handeye` package.

+You can try out this software in a simulator, through the [easy_handeye_demo package](https://github.com/marcoesposito1988/easy_handeye_demo).

 ## Use Cases

 If you are unfamiliar with Tsai's hand-eye calibration [1], it can be used in two ways: